Text of Biden's inaugural address as the 46th president | Taiwan News | 2021/01/21

 Today on this January day, my whole soul is in this.
 Bringing America together.
 Uniting our people.
 Uniting our nation.
 And I ask every American to join me in this cause.

-Uniting to fight the foes we face: aanger, resentment, and hatred, extremism, lawlessness, violence, disease, joblessness and hopelessness.
+Uniting to fight the foes we face: anger, resentment, and hatred, extremism, lawlessness, violence, disease, joblessness and hopelessness.

 With unity, we can do great things, important things.
 We can right wrongs.
 We can put people to work in good jobs.
 We can teach our children in safe schools.
 We can overcome the deadly virus.
 We can reward--reward work and rebuild the middle class and make healthcare secure for all.
 We can deliver racial justice, and we can make America once again the leading force for good in the world.